Senior Undergraduate Thesis Project: Moral Licensing at Different Stages of Choice: An Eye-Tracking Study

 Regression: Percent Chosen vs. Mean Gaze

-As shown in the figure, all trials types were above the chance threshold for choosing the most looked at option within that specific trial type (dashed line)
+As shown in the figure, all trial types were above the chance threshold for choosing the most looked at option within that specific trial type (dashed line).

-This was only one exploratory analysis we looked at in regards to eye tracking.
-As mentioned, for further analyses I conducted in my thesis, please email me at [email protected]
+These were only a few exploratory analysis we looked at in regards to eye tracking.
+As mentioned, several other analyses were included in my final senior thesis.
+To see these analyses, please email me.